jupyter/nbdime/CONTRIBUTING.md

 # Contributing with codespaces

-If you open this in Codespaces it will pre-install the environment you need to develop with.
+Opening this repository in Codespaces will pre-install the environment you need to develop with.

 ## Updating Javascript packages.